 Even Einstein would probably agree.

 When a property is leased employing a ground lease, two separate interests are created: the first is the leasehold interest, held by the tenant; the second is the leased-fee interest, held by the landowner/lessor.
 What is unique about properties subject to a ground lease is that the lease conveys to the first tenant not only the right to use and possess the property but also the right to develop it, subject to the terms of the ground lease.

 Once the property is improved, the leasehold interest may be transferred to a new owner who acquires title to the improvements.
 The leased-fee owner may also transfer title to a successor-in -interest, but the title transfers subject-to the ground lease.

 At expiry, virtually all modern ground leases provide that the improvements on the land revert to ownership by the landowner/lessor.
 During the term of the ground lease the landowner is said to hold an estate in reversion, which is the leasehold interest which awaits him/her at expiry.
 Continue reading

-A Real Estate investor who is contemplating an exchange of a fee-simple property into a leasehold (ground lease) property needs to be careful that the new ( or remaining ) term of the ground lease, together with available options to extend the lease, totals at least 30 years.
+A Real Estate investor who is contemplating an exchange of a fee-simple property into a leasehold interest (ground lease) property needs to be careful that the new or remaining term of the ground lease, together with available options to extend the lease, totals at least 30 years.
 Continue reading

 The United States is beset with many severe financial problems, not the least of which are the looming collapse of the Social Security System, an expanding public debt of $20+ Trillion and the impending collapse of Medicaid and the Affordable Care Act (Obamacare).
 But perhaps the greater threat to the financial health of the individual American is the enormous unfunded liabilities that continue to be accrued not only by the federal government but also by states, cities and municipalities of varying sizes which are contractually committed to funding the retiree’s pension payments.